This page is for advertising vacant student positions, non-student temporary positions, and permanent positions with Atkins Library.

 The following Application Materials must be attached to your electronic submission:

 - Names (including titles and company/institutions), addresses, phone numbers, and email addresses of at least 3 professional references.
 The Search Committee will not contact references before verifying permission with the candidate.

-- Diversity Statement – Please include a written statement of 250 words or less on your skills, experience, and/or willingness to engage in activities that will advance UNC Charlotte’s diversity plan.
-Applicants should attach their written statement in the “Applicant Documents” section of the application."
+- Diversity Statement – Please include a written statement of 250 words or less on your skills, experience, and/or willingness to engage in activities that will advance the commitment of Atkins Library and UNC Charlotte to a diverse, equitable, and inclusive environment for the campus and Charlotte community (diversity.charlotte.edu).
+Your statement should focus on the role of the Digital Production Librarian or Archivist in these activities.
+Applicants should attach their written statement in the “Applicant Documents” section of the application.

-Our campus community is comprised of people who represent the wide breadth of gender and sexual identities, races and ethnicities, faith traditions, nationalities, and other social categories and backgrounds.
 J. Murrey Atkins Library supports and affirms diversity, inclusion, and multiculturalism.
 Through our collections, services, policies, and programs, we strive to support these values, and we encourage applications from professionals who can help us achieve this goal.
-As an EOE/AA employer and an ADVANCE Institution that strives to create an academic climate in which the dignity of all individuals is respected and maintained, the University of North Carolina at Charlotte encourages applications from all underrepresented groups.
+AA/EOE

 For additional information about The University of North Carolina at Charlotte, please visit our Web site: http://www.uncc.edu.

 For further details about Atkins Library, please consult our web site: http://library.uncc.edu.